ManjiriBGitHub/Machine-Learning-Project/README.md

 ## Objective
-To perform Twitter sentiment analysis using machine learning algorithms, I will utilize the Sentiment140 dataset to analyze the sentiment of tweets.
+To perform Twitter sentiment analysis using machine learning algorithms and Natural Language Processing .
+I will utilize the Sentiment140 dataset to analyze the sentiment of tweets.
 A machine learning pipeline will be developed, incorporating Logistic Regression as the classification algorithm.
 The goal is to classify tweets into positive or negative sentiments.

 ## Data Overview